integrations/slack/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for this project
+About: Suggest an idea for this project
-title: ''
+Title: ''
-labels: Feature request
+Labels: Feature request
-assignees: ashokirla
+Assignees: ashokirla

 ---